OS Migration to Dissimilar Hardware: A Comprehensive Guide

 Select Backup Image

 Step 5.
-Tick “Restore this system image backup” and "Restore system to other location", then click “Next”.
+Tick “Restore this system image backup” and "Restore system to another location", then click “Next”.

 Restore System

 Step 6.
-Select the disk on the new computer as destination path and click “Next”.
+Select the disk on the new computer as the destination path and click “Next”.

 Select Restore Path

 Step 7.
-At Operation Summary window, check ”Universal Restore” and click ”Start Restore”.
+At the Operation Summary window, check ”Universal Restore” and click ”Start to Restore”.

 Universal Restore